Nicholas2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ####23.
 Empty casks make the most noise####

 * find . -empty | rev | cut -d "/" -f 1 | rev : a command that finds all empty files and directories in the current directory and all sub-directories.

+####24.
+A gif is worth ten thousand words####

+* a script that lists all the files with a .gif extension in the current directory and all its sub-directories.